Thanks for visiting the workshop!

 I’ve been busy!
 Just finished servicing a Technics SL-1200 mark 5 and a Denon DP-1200, both gorgeous direct drive turntables that you really need to look out for if you are in the market for a properly engineered deck.
 I’ve also been servicing a gorgeous old Sansui AU-719 integrated amplifier – some pics below!

-Well, there’s already several items on the bench including a couple of turntables.
+Well, there are already several items on the bench including a couple of turntables.
 I have a lovely old Kenwood KD-500 with SME 3009 tonearm in for service, plus a couple of other items.

 Another swag of different gear on the bench this month, including a monster receiver – this time a Sansui G-8000 beast, plus various turntables, a few Regas, several nice direct drive models and a couple with SME tonearms, which I always love working on…!